alem-platform/foundation/a-library-for-others/README.md

 ### Guidelines from Author

-Starting a new project can be challenging.
-We are unlikely to get the design of a library or interface right on the first attempt.
-Here are some steps from where to begin:
+Starting a new project can be challenging, and designing a library or interface correctly is unlikely on the first attempt.
+Here are some detailed guidelines to help you get started:

-- Understand the CSV Format.
+- Understand the CSV Format:

-- Write the ReadCSVLine Function:
-  - This function should read lines from a file byte-by-byte without using bufio.
-Focus on handling different line lengths and termination characters.
-  - Implement the GetCSVField Method:
-  - Ensure it correctly handles fields separated by commas and quoted fields.
+  - Study the CSV format, including how fields are separated by commas and how quoted fields can contain commas.
+Recognize that double quotes within a field are represented by doubled quotes.
-- Handle File Operations.
-- Add Error Handling.
+  - Ensure you understand the RFC 4180 standard for CSV files, which describes the format in detail.

 - Implement the Basic Structure:
-  - Start by defining the Parser interface.
+  - Start by defining the CSV struct and its associated methods.
-- Test Your Implementation:
-  - Write test cases to validate your CSV parser.
-  - Use various CSV formats to ensure your parser handles edge cases correctly.

-Focus on ensuring your code handles edge cases like quoted fields with commas.
+  - Hide implementation details to ensure users do not rely on internal behavior that may change.
+Use unexported (private) variables and functions to keep details encapsulated within the implementation file.

 ### Author